 Investments in Conflict with Official Duties.
-Member should not invest or hold any investment, directly or indirectly, in any financial business, commercial, or other private transaction that creates a conflict with their official duties.
+Members should refrain from any investment activity which would compromise the impartial and objective performance of their duties.
+Members should not invest or hold any investment, directly or indirectly, in any financial business, commercial, or other private transaction that creates a conflict of interest, in fact or appearance, with their official duties.

-In the case of real estate, the potential use of confidential information and knowledge to further a member's personal interest requires special consideration.
-This guideline recognizes that members' official actions and decisions can be influenced if there is a conflict with personal investments.
-Purchases and sales which might be interpreted as speculation for quick profit ought to be avoided (see the guideline on "Confidential Information").
+In the case of real estate, the use of confidential information and knowledge to further a member's personal interest is not permitted.
+Purchases and sales which might be interpreted as speculation for quick profit should be avoided (see the guideline on "Confidential Information").
+Because personal investments may appear to influence official actions and decisions, or create the appearance of impropriety, members should disclose or dispose of such investments prior to accepting a position in a local government.
+Should the conflict of interest arise during employment, the member should make full disclosure and/or recuse themselves prior to any official action by the governing body that may affect such investments.

-Because personal investments may prejudice or may appear to influence official actions and decisions, members may, in concert with their governing body, provide for disclosure of such investments prior to accepting their position as local government administrator or prior to any official action by the governing body that may affect such investments.
+This guideline is not intended to prohibit a member from having or acquiring an interest in, or deriving a benefit from any investment when the interest or benefit is due to ownership by the member or the member's family of a de minimus percentage of a corporation traded on a recognized stock exchange even though the corporation or its subsidiaries may do business with the local government.